Skip to content

 Based on the evidence, here are the practical priorities for the next 12–18 months:

-1. Implement GEO monitoring and optimisation as an ORM capability.
 Track how your brand appears across ChatGPT, Perplexity, Gemini, and Claude responses.
-Use tools like HubSpot's AI Search Grader as a starting point.
+Use tools like HubSpot's AI Search Grader.

-2. Build authentic Reddit engagement before competitors do.
-The window to establish credibility in relevant subreddits is narrowing.
-This isn't about marketing—it's about genuine participation that builds the signals AI systems use to evaluate brand trustworthiness.
+Genuine participation in relevant subreddits builds the signals AI systems use to evaluate brand trustworthiness.

-4. Invest in executive personal branding as a company reputation asset.
-49% of a company's reputation is linked directly to its CEO.
-LinkedIn thought leadership, podcast appearances, and speaking engagements compound over time.
+49% of company reputation is linked to its CEO.
+LinkedIn thought leadership and speaking engagements compound over time.

 What 2026–2028 Looks Like: Analyst Predictions